Sharanya-create/100-days-of-code/log.md

 **Link(s) to work**:https://www.hackerrank.com/challenges/bitwise-operators-in-c/problem?utm_campaign=social-buttons&utm_medium=linkedin&utm_source=challenge

-### Day 4:Began with building a COVID 19 tracker  react application date:20-05-2020
+### Day 4:Began with building a COVID 19 tracker  react application and backend for beautician website date:20-05-2020

-**Today's Progress**: Downloaded visual studio and began with coding
+**Today's Progress**: Downloaded visual studio and began with coding.
+Began with backend for login and registration forms for beautician website.
+Coded for some 2 hrs.

 **Thoughts**: It was my dream to build a react application and know it's details.Hence bringing this dream true.

 **Link(s) to work**: would upload after completion

+### Day 5: Completed backend developement(database part) of registration and login forms for beautician website and would go on for more perfection in it date:21-05-2020

+**Today's Progress**: completed backend for beautician website (login , logout and registration) would look at more perfection like allowing user to see the password typed on click, asking user to make password secure and fix a length and give to error message if user doesn't exist or password wrong etc as now the site considers the fact and gives appropriate response.
+Further to work on the message part.
+**Linkk(s) to work**: would upload after completion of website